Huputtautunut/Bootstrap/README.md

 # Bootstrap
-A simple website made with using bootstrap
+A simple proto-website made with using bootstrap